Welcome to the U.S. Naval Academy Weather Team!

 If you are interested in more information, please contact Alexander Davies.

-*Final forecasts are vetted and issued by either faculty meteorologists in the Oceanography Department at USNA or Midshipmen student forecasters under the direct supervision of the faculty meteorologists.
+*Final forecasts are vetted and issued by either faculty meteorologists in the Ocean and Atmospheric Sciences Department at USNA or Midshipmen student forecasters under the direct supervision of the faculty meteorologists.
 The forecasts provided are NOT official U.S. Navy or U.S. Government weather forecasts; the forecasts and products should not be confused with the official U.S. Navy weather information from the Fleet Weather Center or the official U.S. Government forecasts issued by the National Weather Service.

 Policies and General Information: